 I set it up to cache the pages, and to pre-build the cache. w3 Total Cache was a bit nicer on that part, as it would allow you to limit how fast it would build the cache.
 WP Super Cache didn’t limit it, and almost took the cpu higher than what my shared hosting provider allows.

 I just thought to myself: “Ya, that’s how it should be.”
 I mean, 100% is nice.
 And the time is even better.
 I didn’t save the speed shot before I did all the tests, but I it was something like 4 seconds.

 I then ran them through Google’s Page Insight’s page and made adjustments until I could get them in the 90s for both desktop and mobile versions.
+Note that this score is not only related to speed, but also with the usability of the site.
 I had to change a few things to increase the mobile score, mostly making the website buttons and links bigger and spacing them out.

-But in the end, they got faster, and leaner.
-And by leaner, I also mean the cpu usage on the hosting provider went down, as well as the website response time with pingdom’s checking if the site was up (it checks it once a minute):
+In the end, the sites became faster, and leaner.
+And by leaner, I mean not only faster, but the cpu usage on the hosting provider went down.
+And the uptime checker for the website was reporting that the site was responding faster.
+So yet another win.

-Ya, after I made the changes, the load times went down by over half!
+After these changes, the response times went down by over half!